thed00de/hypernetes/docs/admin/kubelet.md

       --network-plugin-dir="/usr/libexec/kubernetes/kubelet-plugins/net/exec/": <Warning: Alpha feature> The full path of the directory in which to search for network plugins
       --node-ip="": IP address of the node.
 If set, kubelet will use this IP address for the node --node-labels=: <Warning: Alpha feature> Labels to add when registering the node in the cluster.
 Labels must be key=value pairs separated by ','.
-      --node-status-update-frequency=10s: Specifies how often kubelet posts node status to master.
+      --network-provider="": The name of network provider.
+Enable network provider will disable network-plugin option --node-status-update-frequency=10s: Specifies how often kubelet posts node status to master.
 Note: be cautious when changing the constant, it must work with nodeMonitorGracePeriod in nodecontroller.
 Default: 10s
       --non-masquerade-cidr="10.0.0.0/8": Traffic to IPs outside this range will use IP masquerade.
       --oom-score-adj=-999: The oom-score-adj value for kubelet process.
 Values must be within the range [-1000, 1000]